I’m generally asked:

 I use a Nikon D7000 SLR and a Nikon D40 SLR.
 The thing with DSLR’s though is having amazing lenses and I take the majority of my photographs with either my 50mm (my absolute favorite), 30mm or 18-55mm zoom lens.
 I truly do love and enjoy taking photos and learning more about good photography.
 It’s an ongoing adventure for me and like sewing, is something that I look forward to getting better and better at.
 I use a tripod and a remote control clicker to take the photos of myself – I really am a one woman operation here.

 Do you edit your photos?

-Yes.
-I use Photoshop CS3.
-And I’m fairly self taught.
+I used to edit my photos a bunch, but then I started learning more about good photography and now my photos are fairly unedited.
+Sometimes I’ll do a special action for a special effect, but for the most part, I only use Photoshop CS3 for resizing and making my photos web ready.
+I’m fairly self taught.
 I was able to take a community course on the basics of navigating and using CS3, and have learned a good deal from books and online tutorials.
-Still learning too.

 Who designs your blog?

 I do.
 Everything you see here, really is, the work of my own two hands, unless I state otherwise.
-This blog is a 3rd party hosted (through Blue Host) WordPress site and I use the ProPhoto theme (I highly highly recommend!
-So worth the investment!).
+This blog is a 3rd party hosted (through Blue Host) WordPress site and I use the ProPhoto theme.
 I know next to nothing about developing a website and have gotten my feet wet doing a few things here on the ole blog – but I am not a designer, by any stretch!

 Where do you get/find your fabrics?